MAXIM (Maxim Havlicek) in his studio, Downtown Los Angeles

 Photo by J Whitaker

 Born in Prague, the Czech Republic, during communism, my artistic process began at an early age, at my uncle’s famous “attic-art studio” in old Prague, where I would get lost in labyrinths of large-sized canvas works while admiring their sheer size and play of color.
 Growing up under an oppressing regime, I developed an undying conviction to uphold the truth and the need to stand for all injustice.
-My work reflects my struggle between the despair and longing for the prospect of humanity as a whole.
+My work reflects my struggle between despair and longing for the prospect of humanity as a whole.

 In my formative years, I attend the prestigious Graphic Arts school in Prague, where I obtain multiple degrees from graphic design, photography, lithography, calligraphy, and letterpress.
 During my studies, I take several classes on drawing and painting.